logzio/logz-docs/_source/logzio_collections/_prometheus-sources/telegraf-sysmetrics.md

 <!-- tab:start -->
 <div id="overview">

+Telegraf is a plug-in driven server agent for collecting and sending metrics and events from databases, systems and IoT sensors.

 This integration allows you to send system metrics from your machine to Logz.io.
 You can set up this integration manually or automatically as described in this document.